 Image taken from ASOS website.

 The Modest Fashion Edit on ASOS’s search bar will lead you to a carefully curated selection of modest clothes for Muslims and non-muslims who choose to cover up certain parts of their body.
 This was a hugely performative move that caused a media stir when ASOS launched it.
-The selection is not wide which can help with finding clothes quickly but it must be remembered this edit does not showcase all the modest options, just a select group of favourites that is specially marketed to young Muslim fashionistas.
+The selection is not wide which can help with finding clothes quickly but it must be remembered this edit does not showcase all the modest options, just a select group of favorites that is specially marketed to young Muslim fashionistas.

 Asos Design is a wide-reaching brand that provides many modest options, their options often include maxi and midi dresses with high necklines and long sleeves.
 They also have modest bridal dresses and occasion wear which is perfect for weddings and Eids!

 Muslimahs should consider shopping in the Men’s section as the oversized nature of the clothes and the variety you can find means you will be staying fashionable, on deen and trendy.
 A lot of men’s fashion verges on neutral designs that do not denote masculine style.
 It is of course a Muslim responsibility to ensure you do not dress like the other gender.
-However, fashion and designs of hoodies and even trousers can appear gender-neutral, fashionable and halal.
+However, the fashion and designs of hoodies and even trousers can appear gender-neutral, fashionable, and halal.
 A lot of the clothes will hide female curves and guard Muslim women’s modesty as the items appear tailored and smart but loose.

 Asos has recently taken to selling training hijabs, a slip-on hijab that is perfect for working out with its durable sweatproof and waterproof material.
 Gone are the days of making sure your hijab doesn't slip off, Hijabis can focus on getting stronger and fitter without holding on to their headscarf.